Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 # Jonathan's E-commerce API

-This is a school assignment task: Making an API for an e-commerce platform.
+This is a school assignment task: Make an API for an e-commerce platform.<br>
-You should be able to manage, fetch , and products.
+You should be able to manage, fetch , and products. <br>
 You should also be able to manage users.

 ## Prerequisities

-This API is made with PHP and MariaDB (mySQL).
+This API is made with PHP and MariaDB (mySQL).<br>
 I've used XAMPP while developing this API to run a local server with these prerequisities.

 ## Install